anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Mainstream Covid Narrative Has Nowhere to Run.md

 ![Restaurant Visits Fl vs CA](/images/RestaurantVisitsFLvsCA.png)

 As you can see, the whole non-compliance schtick appears to be nothing more than a convenient excuse to explain away undesirable trends.
 Californians, realtive to Floridians, have consistently been doing a much better job of avoiding social behaviors that allegedly fuel the spread of covid-19.
 Are we supposed to believe that prior to November 5, when California had *lower* hopitalizations and deaths per million than Florida, that Californians were doing a great job complying?
-Then, less than two months later, Californians unanimously stopped complying as Florida overtook them in both metrics?
+Then, less than two months later, Californians unanimously stopped complying as they fell behing Florida in both metrics?
 This ridiculously dubious claim is at direct odds with the behavioral patterns shown above.

-If we move away from the Flordia-California comparison, on the national level there still remains zero correlation between the intensity of states' restrictions and deaths per million.
+Moving away from the Flordia-California comparison, on the national level there still remains zero correlation between the intensity of states' restrictions and deaths per million.

 ![50 States Restriction vs Deaths Per Million](https://pbs.twimg.com/media/Eqf4ZzjW4AAtgwQ?format=jpg&name=900x900)